Kovah/LinkAce-Website/content/docs/v2/setup/setup-with-docker.md

 ### 4. Start the built-in setup

 Open the URL which points to your Docker container in your browser now.
-If you started LinkAce on your local machine, for example, the URL should be `http://localhost`.
+If you started LinkAce on your local machine, for example, the URL should be `http://localhost` or your domain pointing to LinkAce.

 You can configure the database and your user account in the following process.